MU Researchers Compare 1918 Flu to COVID-19

 Jane McElroy, PhD

-Jane McElroy, PhD, an professor of family and community medicine, focused on rural Missouri counties’ ability to control the COVID-19 pandemic based on their health system features and capacity.
+Jane McElroy, PhD, professor of family and community medicine, focused on rural Missouri counties’ ability to control the COVID-19 pandemic based on their health system features and capacity.

 “The subsequent waves of the 1918 influenza hit harder in rural areas, which had been unexpected,” McElroy said.
 “Life was a bit different back then, but there are still many similarities today, especially in rural places.
 We want to find out if there are particular characteristics in rural communities that are parallel to the spread of the 1918 influenza for the chance to intervene and possibly save lives.”